survivejs/webpack-book/manuscript/appendices/02_hmr.md

 T> The same idea works for production usage as you see in the *Adding Hashes to Filenames* chapter.

-T> A similar effect can be achieved by setting `output.pathInfo = true`.
+T> A similar effect can be achieved by setting `output.pathinfo = true`.
 It still uses number based indices while emitting the path to the module within a comment.
 This should be used for development purposes only.

 ## Implementing the HMR Interface